moengage/tf-core/README.md

 Core Terraform modules to create infrastructure resources with default tags.
 This modules can be used to write simple terraform modules to manage infrastructure.

+# Important Notes

-Resource names are dynamically generated using provided variables.
+  - `Naming Convention:` Resource names are dynamically generated using provided variables.
 We follow some convention while naming resources, please go through `locals.tf`/`resource_identifier` to understand pattern.
+  - `Permanent Resources:` These resources will be created no matter what
+  - `Optional Resources:` These resources are optional, will be created if flag variables are on.

 # Modules

-  - `state_backend`:
+  - `state_backend:` # We keep state in S3 and for state locking use DynamoDB.
+Every environment/cluster should implement this exactly once.
     - `1 S3 Bucket`
     - `1 DynamoDB Table`

-  - `vpc`:
+  - `vpc:` # Every environment/cluster should implement this exactly once and try to re-use common resources (NAT Gateways, Public Route Table, VPC Endpoint) as much as possible
     - Permanent resources
       - `1 VPC`
       - `1 Internet Gateway`